Stockton Works Updates

 The project map below outlines the most recent work at Stockton.
 You can also view a larger version of the map here.

 - Barrie Crescent (North from Griffith Avenue): Open.

 - Dalby Oval / The Pines: An accessway has been reinstated just south of the Pines area.

 - Mitchell Street Seawall Stairs: Closed.

-The continued use of closed accessways is damaging Stockton’s coastline and vandalism is posing an ongoing challenge.
+The continued use of closed accessways and jumping fences to walk over dunes is further damaging Stockton’s coastline.
+Vandalism, including intentional damage to rock bags unnecessarily puts our coastline at risk.
 Please respect work crews and follow any directional signage.